 Additionally, a huge component of the work of the AJCCN Membership Facilitator is capacity building.
 Many nonprofits, and AJCCN members lack capacity, at times this lack of capacity of AJCCN member limits the capacity of the AJCCN, the public workforce system, and the County's government agencies.
 With the WDB wanting optimum integration, partnership and limited service duplication, it is the goal of the WDB that all members participate in all AJCCN meetings and trainings.
-We hope that Nonprofit Prince George's County's expertise in system and capacity building will give the Nonprofit Prince George's County's expertise of the meeting content, while facilitating and hosting meetings, to identify what specific capacity issues and services duplication amongst AJCCN members.
+We hope that Nonprofit Prince George's County's expertise in system and capacity building will give the Nonprofit Prince George's County's expertise in system and capacity building will give the Nonprofit Prince George's capacity issues and services duplication amongst AJCCN members.
 As they identify those capacity issues and gaps, they will help WDB staff develop programming to build the capacity of AJCCN members, decrease duplication, and close gaps in the workforce system.

 Lastly, the WDB is launching an AJCCN portal in PY21/FY22, located on the AJCCN website.
 The AJCCN portal with house a community forum, modeled similar to chat rooms, to allow members to discuss, as a collective, topics such as job fairs/opportunities, food drives, COVID-19, re-entry, youth, older workers, and funding opportunities.
 The AJCCN portal will also include an asset map that is populated every time a partner joins the AJCCN, completed their AJCCN New Member Orientation, and registers in the AJCCN portal the asset will be interactive where members can see the locations of other members along with their programs, services, operations and contacts.
-The AJCCN portal will include a job club facilitator guide to identify the job clubs facilitated by members, populations served by each job club, referral information, club logistics, hot jobs, relevant AJCNN member programmatic updates, etc. The AJCCN portal will also include a professional development component that includes AJCCN staff training, American Job Center partner staff trainings, and upcoming professional development trainings leading to certificates for workforce development professionals.
+The AJCCN portal will include a job club facilitator guide to identify the job clubs facilitated by members, populations served by each job club, referral information, club logistics, hot jobs, relevant AJCNN member programmatic updates, etc. The AJCCN portal will also include a professional development trainings leading to certificates for workforce development professionals.